ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ### SYS_INDEX_RELATED\_

-SYS_INDEX_RELATED\_ describes the stored functions on which the function-based indexes are based.
+This meta table contains information about the stored functions on which the function-based indexes are based.

 | Column name       | Type         | Description                                                  |
 | ----------------- | ------------ | ------------------------------------------------------------ |